Car insurance can be a confusing thing, so we've put together a helpful guide to help answer some questions you may have

 You will receive your renewal notice from us between 14 and 21 days before it is due; if you registered online this will be sent out in the form of an email.

-Just call our Renewals department and let them know if you don't want to renew.
+To cancel Admiral car insurance in this case, just call our Renewals department and let them know if you don't want to renew.
 If you call us after the new period of insurance has started, we can still cancel the policy, although there will be a cancellation fee.
 If you cancel outside the 14 day cooling off period you will be charged for the days on cover.

 Why does Admiral…ask for proof of No Claims Bonus?